-You’ve bought a ski season pass and waiting for the snow season to start.
-As of this article’s publication, July 15, 2019 we’re looking at about 18 more weeks until the Thanksgiving holiday weekend when most Tahoe resorts open their doors.
-While waiting for the lifts to turn, make the most of this window of time to get in shape for the ski season.
+Bought a ski season pass and waiting for the snow season to start?
+As of this article’s publication, July 15, 2020 we are looking at about 18 more weeks until the Thanksgiving holiday weekend when most Tahoe resorts open their doors.
+Make the most of this window of time to get in shape for the ski and ride season.

-Have you felt your legs become like jelly only half way down the ski slopes or feeling out of breathe?
+Have you felt your legs become like jelly/exhausted only half way down the mountain?
 Implement the following ski and snowboard fitness conditioning program to get in top shape for the ski season.

-Here’s how: get fit by adding these key ski and snowboard functional conditioning components to your workouts:
+Here’s how: add these key ski and snowboard functional conditioning components to your workouts to get in shape..

 (1) Interval cardio training exercise aka High Intensity Interval Training (HIIT)